nkmcalli/nkmcalli/README.md

 git rebase origin/main # bring in main changes git push --force-with-lease

-This leaves test-1 containing: all main updates, your colleague’s commits, and your own commits, in a clean linear history, without losing anyone’s work.
+This leaves test-1 containing:
+All main updates, your colleague’s commits, and your own commits, in a clean linear history, without losing anyone’s work.
 If your team dislikes rebase, use the same sequence but with merge in place of rebase and push normally.​

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~